How to Buy Bank Auction Property in India?

 Step 5: Review Auction Results on the Designated Date

 Banks open all the qualified bids in front of the bidders on a designated date.
 You can check this auction result online, or by visiting the bank or the auction location on the auction result day.
 Winning bidders must deposit 25% of the bid amount within 24 hours.
 The remaining 75% must be paid within 15 to 30 days of the auction.
-The best way to arrange for finances to pay this deposit is through home loans.
+The best way to arrange for finances to pay this deposit is through a home loan.

 Step 6: Register the Sale Certificate at the Sub-Registrar’s Office